 Simplify tasks and instructions

 Breaking down tasks into smaller steps gives students a series of goals to work towards, which can help to make work feel more achievable.
 When students with ADHD feel accomplished, they are more likely to show interest in their learning.
+Try creating visual checklists that display each step of assignments so students can stay on track and develop self-monitoring skills.

 Allow for breaks and movement